-The contents and reports besides the list of deliverables will depend on the outcomes of the project, the experiences and the knowledge shared in events such as Biowaste Clubs or National Replication Workshops.
-Although the list of materials is not set at this point of the project, all of them will fall within one of the categories of datasets stated also for the deliverables.
+The contents and reports besides the list of deliverables depend on the outcomes of the project, the experiences and the knowledge shared in events such as Biowaste Clubs, National Replication Workshops or during the development of the PDA.
+All of them fall within one of the categories of datasets stated also for the deliverables.